Last updated

 Once you have the parameters you can create a new frame configuration file by copying the configuration file for the generic configuration, and appending the new parameters.

-Alternatively you can just append the modified parameters to the startup configuration files described in System Startup > Customizing the System Startup ("tweaking the generic configuration").
+Alternatively you can just append the modified parameters to the startup configuration files described in ("tweaking the generic configuration").

 To add a frame configuration to firmware: